hsanda/IANVS/README.md

 Type "help()" for more information.
 >>>
 ```
-The experiment is concludes and the aggregated results are stored on the LoPy4 internal flash storage (see next section)on a CSV file.
-The fine grained information per period is lots, and only the aggregated results is stored.
+The experiment is concluded when `END` is shown, and the aggregated results are stored on the LoPy4 internal flash storage on a CSV file (see next section).
+The fine-grained information per period is lost, and only the aggregated results are stored.
 For example, the above experiment will be logged in a single line as:

 ```
 2048,5,2357000,5